Breast Reduction

 Preparing for Breast Reduction

-Prior to surgery, you may be asked to:
+Prior to breast reduction surgery, you may be asked to:

 - Take certain medications or adjust your current medications.

-- Avoid taking aspirin, anti-inflammatory drugs and herbal supplements, as they can increase bleeding.
+- Avoid taking aspirin and certain anti-inflammatory drugs, as they can increase bleeding.

 Breast Reduction Procedure

-Underlying breast tissue is reduced, lifted and shaped.
-Occasionally, for extremely large pendulous breasts, the nipple and areola may need to be removed and transplanted to a higher position on the breast (free nipple graft).
+With extremely large breasts, the nipple and areola may need to be removed completely and then repositioned to a higher position on the breast (called a free nipple graft).
+In this case, the nipple and areola will not have sensation after the operation and it will take longer to heal.

 Closing the Incisions